iotaledger/goshimmer/documentation/docs/protocol_specification/components/autopeering.md

+---
+description: An IOTA node needs to discover and maintain a list of the reachable IP addresses of other peers.
+Nodes to be kept up-to-date about the ledger state, thus they exchange information with each other.
+image: /img/protocol_specification/peer_discovery.png
+keywords:
+- node
+- neighbors
+- selection
+- pong
+- ping
+- peer
+- peering
+- discovery
+- request
+- accepted
+- salt update
+---

 # Autopeering

 In order to establish connections, an IOTA node needs to discover and maintain a list of the reachable IP addresses of other peers.
 Nodes to be kept up-to-date about the ledger state, thus they exchange information with each other.
 Each node establishes a communication channel with a small subset of nodes (i.e., neighbors) via a process called `peering`.
 Such a process must be resilient against eclipse attacks: if all of a node’s neighbors are controlled by an attacker, then the attacker has complete control over the node’s view of the Tangle.
-Moreover, to prevent or limitate sybil-based attacks, the neighbor selection protocol makes use of a scarce resource dubbed Consensus Mana: arbitrary nodes can be created, but it is difficult to produce high mana nodes.
+Moreover, to prevent or limit sybil-based attacks, the neighbor selection protocol makes use of a scarce resource dubbed Consensus Mana: arbitrary nodes can be created, but it is difficult to produce high mana nodes.

 Throughout this section the terms `Node` and `Peer` are used interchangeably to refer to a `Node` device.

 The usage of the *Ping* and *Pong* mechanism is to be considered as a bidirectional exchange similarly to how described by other standards such as [CoAP](https://core-wg.github.io/coap-sig/) and [WebSocket](https://tools.ietf.org/html/rfc6455#section-5.5.2).

-## Node identities
+## Node Identities

 Every node has a cryptographic identity, a key on the ed25519 elliptic curve.
 The `blake2b` hash of the public key of the peer serves as its identifier or `node ID`.

 ## Peer Discovery

 The main goal of the *Peer Discovery* protocol is to expose an interface providing a list of all the verified peers.
 To bootstrap the peer discovery, a node *must* be able to reach one or more entry nodes.
 To achieve this, the implementation of the protocol *shall* provide a hard-coded list of trusted **entry nodes** run by the IF or by trusted community members that answer to peer discovery packets coming from new nodes joining the IOTA network.
 This approach is a common practice of many distributed networks [[Neudecker 2018]](https://ieeexplore.ieee.org/iel7/9739/8649699/08456488.pdf).
 Public Key-based Cryptography (PKC) *shall* be used for uniquely [identifying](#Node_identities) peers and for authenticating each packet.